-Learn about previous and future IMR events here
+Learn about upcoming and previous IMR events here

 Susan Shaheen, PhD, will deliver the 2018 Martin Wachs Lecture, “SMART CITIES: THE FUTURE OF URBAN INFRASTRUCTURE” at the University of California, Berkeley, on Thursday, March 15, 2018 at 6:10 PM in Wurster Hall.
 She will be joined by Jeff Morales (moderator), Ryan Russo, Tom Maguire, and Maria Mehranian.